Creating an Active Learning project

 - Click Sample.

 - Have reviewers code the documents in the sample on the project review field.
-Do not skip documents.
+Do not skip documents or mark them as neutral.
 These pre-coded documents will help jump start your Active Learning project later.

 To calculate the richness estimate, divide the number of documents the reviewers found to be relevant by the total number of documents in the sample.